MagazineduWebdesign/MagazineduWebdesign.github.io/app/inspirer/inspirer-parcours-apps-android/inspirer-parcours-apps-android-listing/_posts/2015-03-14-parcours-apps-android-6.markdown

 ---
 layout: inspirer-parcours-apps-default
-title: pingdom
+title: rainforest QA
-logo: pingdom_128.png
+logo: service_128.png
 intro: Two different experiences one during the night and the other during the day explaining the advantages of electric vehicles and charging station.
-parcours-apps-os: iOS
+parcours-apps-os: Android
 scenario: onboarding
 url-app-android: http://localhost:9000/parcours-apps-ios-1/
 url-app-android-wear: http://localhost:9000/parcours-apps-ios-1/